 Agricultural and forestry activities can contribute to the reduction in atmospheric buildup of greenhouse gases in three important ways: sequestration, emissions reductions, and fossil fuel substitution.
 Read more.

-Ecosystem services are part of the focus of market-oriented approaches proposed in the 2007 Farm Bill.
+Ecosystem services are part of a market-oriented approach that works to provide a source of income for farms and ranches for ecosystem services such as clean water, clean air, wildlife habitat, and carbon.
 The goal of market-based conservation is to take conservation beyond the farm, ranch, and forest and develop a system that mainstreams environmental credit trading.
 Read more.